 μ= NrN0× γ × θ ,

-where Nr is the corrected number of tags returned for harvested fish, N0 is the number of available fish tagged, γ is tag retention (i.e., 0.90; Rien et al. 1990), and θ is survival of tagged fish (i.e., 1 – tagging mortality = 0.99; Smith et al. 1990).
+where Nr is the corrected number of tags returned for harvested fish, N0 is the number of fish tagged, γ is tag retention (i.e., 0.90; Rien et al. 1990), and θ is survival of tagged fish (i.e., 1 – tagging mortality = 0.99; Smith et al. 1990).
 Additionally, because the harvest fishery is structured around specific lengths, we incorporated growth into and out of the harvest slot when calculating exploitation rates.
 Using the von Bertalanffy growth model, White Sturgeon were predicted to recruit to the fishery at 10.2 years of age (102 cm FL) and remain there for 5.2 years (152 cm FL).
 White Sturgeon that were tagged between the ages of 9.2 to 15.4 years of age were considered available for harvest during the 1-year period after tagging.
 We used the relationship for a Type 2 fishery (F = µZ/A) to convert instantaneous fishing mortality (F) to exploitation (Ricker 1975).

 Instantaneous natural mortality (M) was obtained by M = Z–F (Ricker 1975).
 Although we used this value of M in the population models, we compared our estimate of M to the average of four different estimates using meta-analysis estimator equations to account for uncertainty (Ng et al. 2016; Ogle 2016).
 Parameters from the estimated von Bertalanffy growth model, maximum observed age (i.e., 29 years), and water temperature data (ºC) from Suisun Bay, California, were used as inputs for equations from Pauly (1980), Hoeing (1983), and Then et al. (2015).
 Conditional natural mortality (cm; mortality in the absence of exploitation) was then estimated as: cm = 1–e-M (Ricker 1975).

 Data on the reproductive ecology (e.g., mean fecundity at age, age at first maturity, proportion of females spawning each year) of White Sturgeon are limited.
 White Sturgeon do not exhibit external sexual dimorphism making reproductive investigations invasive and costly.
 Therefore, previous research (i.e., Conte et al. 1988; Chapman 1989; DeVore et al. 1995; Chapman et al. 1996) was used to provide information on the reproductive parameters of White Sturgeon in the SSJ.
 Chapman (1989) examined the gonadal development of 421 wild female White Sturgeon collected from the SSJ, 81 of which were considered mature.
 Using these data, age at first maturity and the probability of maturity at age (pmt) were predicted with logistic regression.
 Fecundity at age (fi) was estimated for age-10 and older White Sturgeon using the equation developed for White Sturgeon in the lower, unimpounded Columbia River (DeVore et al. 1995).
-Fork length at age i (FLi; cm) was used to predict age-specific egg production.
+Fork length at age-i (FLi; cm) was used to predict age-specific egg production.
 We did not use the estimate of fecundity described for White Sturgeon in the SSJ because the equation was based on the number of eggs collected surgically, which is estimated to be 40–60% less than if eggs were spawned naturally (J. P. Van Eenennaam, University of California–Davis, personal communication).
 Additionally, the fecundity equation from Chapman et al. (1996) is based on weight.
 Weight data were not collected during recent CDFW sampling efforts.